 The Corporation's main source of revenue is derived from the food service industry.
-This industry has been severely affected by the economic slowdown resulting from the COVID-19 pandemic.
+This industry has been severely affected by the economic slowdown resulting from the COVID-19 pandemic and the effects of inflation afterwards.
 Management is monitoring the credit ratings of its large food service customers.
 At the date of the financial statements, no significant changes to risk ratings were made that impacted expected credit losses.